hmanikkothu/SpringCloud/README.md

 * spring-gateway

 ### Verify the apps
 * Navigate to the Eureka server "http://localhost:8010/".
-Verify that it is showing status of all microservices
+Verify that it is able to display all the microservices got registered with it.
 * Verify each word servers; navigate from the link shown on the Eureka server admin home page.
 * Navigate to the config-server @ http://localhost:8001/config-client/northamerica to make sure that it is able to get the config file for the northamerica profile that is currently the active profile
 * Navigate to the config-client @ http://localhost:8002/word-of-the-day to make sure that is able to get the config through the spring bus